-Flow Measurement Direct measured data
+Long Term Mean Monthly Flow

+Daily Series, Monthly Series and Mean Monthly Flow

+Daily flow series plots are widely used in hydrology to visualize the changes in water flow in a river or stream over time.
+Daily flow series plots help to identify patterns in the flow of water, such as seasonal changes, drought periods, and flood events.
+This information can be used to understand the water cycle and make informed decisions about water management.

+Daily series has been carried out using the measrued daily inflow series (2051/52-2079/80) of Jhimruk Khola at the intake and shown in Figure 1-2.

-Daily series measrued55Jhimruk and shown in 1212 shows the daily variation of discharge over the period of the time.
+Figure 1-2 shows the daily variation of discharge over the period of the time.
 Considering the temporal range of collected data, there was highest flood flow with discharge 527.97 m3/s in Shrawan 11, 2073.
 There are spikes in the rainy season where there is excessive rainfall because of monsoon.
 The graph clearly shows the seasonal variation of the discharge.
 The peak of the graph represents the rainy season, whereas depression shows the dry season.
 The graph also shows that there is no significant seasonal discharge variation.
 For instance, the variation in peak of each year is not significantly noticeable, same is the case of depression in the graph.